Why I wrote The Saint’s Mistress (part one)

 I was an amateur, sporadically published, writer of short stories, travel articles and essays.
 I had finished one novel that I wasn’t quite satisfied with and had no idea how to submit for publication anyway.
 I had no experience with historical research.
 My life also included a demanding full-time job, a husband, a son in college, and a daughter and baby grandson who had just moved back in with us.
 So, of course, I had to write this book….TO BE CONTINUED

-3 Responses to “Why I wrote The Saint’s Mistress (part one)”
+3 thoughts on “Why I wrote The Saint’s Mistress (part one)

 I am also interested.
 It must have taken a lot of historical research to create a book from four known’s (only).